ibm-watson-embedded-business-assistant/eba-example-agents/docs/Samples.md

 These agents were developed completely within our lab tools.
 The samples should contain the actual yaml configuration of each agent which you can inspect and load into your own sandbox, as well as development notes to help you understand the various features available to you.

-[EDI Sample](../samples/EDI.md) - models inspection operations and a small submission process for objects within the Electronic Data Interchange
+[EDI sample](../samples/EDI.md) - models inspection operations and a small submission process for objects within the Electronic Data Interchange

 **topics:** attribute support, data modifiers, user storage using eba api, @start endpoint, basic process management.

-[Walmart Trends](../samples/Walmart.md) - gets trending products from Walmart
+[Walmart trends](../samples/Walmart.md) - gets trending products from Walmart

 **topics:** external api, settings configuration, UI assets, collaborative reasoning.

-[Supply Chain Insights](../samples/SupplyChain.md) - provides an agent interface for working with supply orders and sales orders.
+[Supply chain insights](../samples/SupplyChain.md) - provides an agent interface for working with supply orders and sales orders.

 **topics:** lazy data api, @force endpoint, multiple attribute types, backend assets, complex action signatures